Syst3mz/Syst3mz.github.io/content/Nimbus.md

 priv           -> "priv" | "private"
 ```

-## Instantiation modifier
+## Instantiation Modifier
-the `abstract` keyword can be used to prohibit instantiation of a class.
+the `abstract` keyword can be used to prohibit instantiation of a class
 ```ebnf
 abstract       -> "abstract"
 ```

 ## Functions
-Functions and anonymous functions.
+Functions and anonymous functions;
-Overloading is done with `A.SomeFunc()` where `A` is the super class.
+overloading is done with `A.SomeFunc()` where `A` is the super class.
 ```ebnf
 anonFunc       -> "(" identifierl ")" "->" block
 fn             -> "fn" (identifier ".")? identifier ("<" identifierl ">")? "(" fnDeclArgl ")" "->" block